pawel-wzietek/IODevices/README.md

 Note that unlike protocols like GPIB, USBTMC or LXI which are defined to make things uniform, the serial port does not have any standard protocol for messages therefore it is not possible to make a plug-and-play class (like Visa) working for all serial connections.
 The `SerialDevice` class implements a simple line-oriented protocol: each message terminates with the same special end-of-line character and there is one response message for each query.
 However if your device uses something different  -  such as either fixed length messages with no termination or some weird syntax where both terminated and fixed-length messages are mixed or where responses can use different termination characters depending on command - then it will be necessary to make a derived class overriding the method `ReadByteArray`.
 In case this method needs to know what the command sent was to determine how to format the response, I have added a property `currentactivequery` which may be used to access this information.

+I have tested the class with a Prolific USB-serial converter (with four com ports).
+If you have problems when using more than one port at the same time, then it might have something to do with the virtual port driver and threading, read "query sequence and lock levels" in the last section.

 ## Writing implementations

 It is easy to create derived classes to create new implementations or to tweak existing implementations for a specific configuration.
 There are four abstract methods to define (override):